madetech/handbook/team-norms/retrospectives.md

+It follows the basic flow:

+ * Facilitator asks everyone to put themselves in the shoes of someone who might not feel safe and to note down what those causes might be
+ * Based on the submitted post-it notes, add a separate column where people can think of reasons that might cause these issues
+ * Based on the potential causes, add another column asking for people to submit potential solutions
+ * Read these all out and discuss with the team
+ * Run the safety check again

+If the safety level has increased after this point, then you can run the retrospective.
 # The Prime Directive

 The purpose of the Prime Directive is to assure that a retrospective has the right culture to make it a positive and result oriented event.
 It makes a retrospective become an effective team gathering to learn and find solutions to improve the way of working.

+The prime directive should be read before a retrospective begins.

 "Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand."